tinageee/Speech-Emotion-Matching---technical-tutorial/index.md

           <li>Epochs: 200</li>
 </ul>

-  <li> Weights and model were saved to log and result folder
+  <li> the model's architecture, weights values, and compile() information were saved to log and result folder in H5 format

 ```python
 from deep_emotion_recognition import DeepEmotionRecognizer